patrickm663/extremevaluetheory/README.md

 ## Motivation
 This repo was largely to showcase how `Turing.jl` can be used as a very flexible modelling library, given the support contraints when $\xi$ fluxuates around zero.

-In addition, there has been little attention given to EVT in Julia.

 ## TODO
 - [ ] Add example of Generalised Pareto Distribution
 - [ ] Demonstrate how Bayesian neural networks can help model rare events by utilising block maxima / peaks-over-threshold to model the tails.